 Dame Agatha Christie apparently disliked most of the movies adapted from her work, not without reason in some cases, though there are several honourable exceptions.
 Particularly worthy of note are the blackly comic 1945 version of And Then There Were None and Billy Wilder’s near-perfect rendition of her theatrical whodunit, Witness for the Prosecution (1957).
 The most financially successful however remains Murder on the Orient Express (1974) from the producing team of Richard Goodwin and John Brabourne.
 Its success launched a series of star-studded period films made from her books and lead more directly to three follow-up films from the same team.
-The first, Death on the Nile (1978) is perhaps the best of the bunch but it made less money than its predecessor which may explain why they decided on a change of tack.
+The first, Death on the Nile (1978) is perhaps the best of the bunch but it made less money than its predecessor, which may explain why they decided on a change of tack for their next film.
 In fact they moved away from the exotic Poirot novels set overseas for the more traditional British country village setting of a Miss Marple mystery.
-The resulting film, The Mirror Crack’d (1980), is easily the least well-known of the quartet (the other was Evil Under the Sun (1982) which returned to Poirot and foreign climes), and yet in many ways it deserves to be savoured as the most daring and original of this brief series – and certainly as the funniest.
+The resulting film, The Mirror Crack’d (1980), is easily the least well-known of the quartet (the other was Evil Under the Sun (1982) which returned to Poirot and foreign climes).
+And yet, in many ways, it deserves to be savoured as the most daring and original of this brief series – and certainly as the funniest.

 “I could eat a can of Kodak and puke a better movie” – Lola Brewster (Kim Novak)

-Originally published in 1962, the novel is relocated to 1953, the year of the coronation of Queen Elizabeth II and is set during the making of a movie about the first Elizabeth and Mary Queen of Scots, the latter to be played by movie legend Marina Rudd (Elizabeth Taylor).
-Set in the world of movie make-believe, the is a murder mystery for connoisseurs that both revels in the conventions of the genre while gently poking fun at them at the same time.
+Originally published in 1962, the novel is changed quite considerably and relocated to 1953, the year of the coronation of Queen Elizabeth II and is now set during the making of a movie about the first Elizabeth and Mary Queen of Scots, the latter to be played by movie legend Marina Rudd (Elizabeth Taylor).
+Set in the world of movie make-believe, this is a murder mystery for connoisseurs that both revels in the conventions of the genre while gently poking fun at them too.